Shadow DOM

 Styling from Outside: CSS Custom Properties

-The only way to style Shadow DOM components from outside is using CSS custom properties (CSS variables):
+The most flexible way to style Shadow DOM components from outside is using CSS custom properties (CSS variables):

 Shadow DOM and Slots